raspberrypilearning/interactive-animation/en/step_5.md

 --- collapse ---
 ---
-title: Simple sprite animation with costumes
+title: Change costumes to make a simple animation
 ---

 Some Scratch sprites have costumes that can be used to create a simple animation.